MMMMMMorty/ingress-auditor/README.md

 ![Basic design](assets/code_logic.png)

 There are eight types of errors, each mapped to a different error message in the CRD:
-- `ErrFetchIngree` : "unable to fetch ingress"
+- `ErrFetchIngress` : "unable to fetch ingress"
 - `ErrSecretNameMissing`: "the secretName does not define in ingress"
 - `ErrFetchSecret`: "unable to fetch secret"
 - `ErrCrtOrKeyMissing`: "the crt or key does not exist in secret"